LBuchananCates/drop-down-nav/README-template.md

 # Frontend Mentor - Intro section with dropdown navigation solution

-This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 Click here to view demo! https://leafy-bubblegum-b4b302.netlify.app/

 ## Table of contents